stevenfvalladares/setup-pgsql-pgadmin/README.md

 *   Step 4: in the connection tab, we set the server IP, followed by the name of the database, username and password:

     ![screenshot 3](./assets/images/server_connection.png)
+*   Step 5: to finish save all the changes made by pressing the save button located at the bottom right.